 Your team spends more time on data entry than client work

-What percentage of your team's week goes to manual, repetitive tasks that could be automated?
+What percentage of your team's week goes to tasks that involve no judgment, creativity, or client interaction?

 02